ryanpflem/Jekyll_Boilerplate_Master/README.md

 ## Notable features:

 * Compatible with Jekyll 3 and GitHub Pages.
-* Developed under html5 and css3 standards in mind.
+* Developed under html5 and css3 standards.
-* Desgined to be used with Sass.
+* Desgined with the [skeleton](https://getskeleton.com) boilerplate.
 * Responsive templates.
 Looks good on mobile, tablet, and desktop devices.
 * Font Awesome sass library included.
 * Gracefully degrading in older browsers.
 Compatible with Internet Explorer 9+ and all modern browsers.